On generalized Hilbert-Kunz function and multiplicity: Introduction

-In fact, the methods we employ, which are homological, give more general results on the asymptotic behavior of various functors on iterations of the Frobenius endomorphism, see \ref{Torci}, \ref{homcplx}, \ref{Extci}, \ref{locci}.
-Results in the same spirit have been obtained by other authors (\cite{AL, AM, D2, Li, M2}).

-For instance, we are able to prove that limits exist for higher local cohomology modules (see \ref{highlc}).
+Our methods give more general results on the asymptotic behavior of various functors on the iterations of the Frobenius endomorphism, see \ref{Torci}, \ref{homcplx}, \ref{Extci}, \ref{Extci}.
+Results in the same spirit have been obtained by a number of authors (\cite{AL, AM, D2, Li, M2}).
+For instance, we are able to prove that limits exist for higher local cohomology modules (see Theorem \ref{extlimit}).
+A special case of that result yields:

-\begin{cor} Let $R$ be a local ring of dimension $d$.
-Suppose that either $R$ is Cohen-Macaulay or excellent and locally Cohen-Macaulay on the punctured spectrum.
-Let $M$ a finitely generated $R$-module such that $\pd_{R_\p} M_\p < d - k$ on the punctured spectrum, then
+\begin{cor} Suppose that either $(R, \m)$ is Cohen-Macaulay or excellent and locally Cohen-Macaulay on the punctured spectrum.
+If $M$ a finitely generated $R$-module such that $\pd_{R_\p} M_\p < d - k$ on the punctured spectrum, then

 exists.